University of Houston: Notable people

 Notable Texas politicians who are graduates of the UH Political Science program include Alfred H. Bennett, U.S. District Judge of the U.S. District Court for the Southern District of Texas; Carol Alvarado, Texas State senator for District 6; and James White, State Representative Texas House District 19.
 Other politicians who attended UH include Gene Green, a retired Democratic U.S. congressman from the state of Texas representing its 29th congressional district, which includes most of eastern Houston, along with large portions of Houston's eastern suburbs; and Ted Poe, a Republican politician formerly representing Texas's 2nd congressional district in the United States House of Representatives.
 Elizabeth Warren, a U.S. senator from Massachusetts and formerly a University of Houston Law Center faculty member received her B.S. from UH in 1970.
 Tom DeLay, a former member and majority leader of the U.S. House of Representatives, who represented Texas's 22nd congressional district from 1984 until 2006, also attended the University of Houston.
 Jasmine Crockett, U.S. representative from Texas's 30th congressional district since January 2023, attended the University of Houston Law Center, graduating in 2006 with a Juris Doctor.

 Crystle Stewart, Miss USA 2008 is a former student at the university, last attending in 2007.
 Jason Alkire, an artist and fashion designer, is a graduate as well.
-Other alumni include Jim Parsons, star of the television series The Big Bang Theory, Brent Spiner of Star Trek: The Next Generation, actors Robert Wuhl, Loretta Devine, Dennis Quaid, Randy Quaid, Brett Cullen, comedian Bill Hicks and attorney and talk show host Star Jones, Project Runway contestants Chloe Dao and Laura Bennett, sportscasters Jim Nantz and Robert Flores, YouTuber Liza Koshy, South Asian American singer Shahzeb Tejani, singer and rapper Lizzo, and country music stars Larry Gatlin and Kenny Rogers.
+Other alumni include Jim Parsons, star of the television series The Big Bang Theory, Brent Spiner of Star Trek: The Next Generation, actors Robert Wuhl, Loretta Devine, Dennis Quaid, Randy Quaid, Brett Cullen, comedian Bill Hicks and attorney and talk show host Star Jones, Project Runway contestants Chloe Dao and Laura Bennett, sportscasters Jim Nantz and Robert Flores, YouTubers Bunny Meyer and Liza Koshy, South Asian American singer Shahzeb Tejani, singer and rapper Lizzo, and country music stars Larry Gatlin and Kenny Rogers.
 Dwayne Michael Carter Jr., aka Lil Wayne, is a hip-hop artist from New Orleans.
 He enrolled in 2005 but dropped out shortly after.